allejo/allejo.io/_posts/2017-02-03-jekyll-toc.md

 ## Project Repository

 I originally shared this code as a GitHub Gist, however I made a promise months ago regarding this code.
-If I got bored enough, I'd move the code to it's own repository; and so I have: [allejo/jekyll-toc](https://github.com/allejo/jekyll-toc).
+If I got bored enough, I'd move the code to its own repository; and so I have: [allejo/jekyll-toc](https://github.com/allejo/jekyll-toc).
 Heck, I even added unit tests to show sample usage and make sure that it works as intended.
 Don't worry, the snippet's still under BSD-3.

 **Updates**